 In our testing, we found the rack hung easily on a small door (24 inches wide and 1½ inch thick).
 The bracket had a quarter inch overhang, so the rack did wiggle a little on the door, but not enough to prove annoying.
 We didn’t find that the bracket scraped the door paint, although we did find one user comment about the bracket making it hard to shut a door—though, truthfully, this could be an issue with any over-the-door rack.
 The Nickel Duchess 5-Hook Overdoor Rack should be able to hold heavy bags and bulky jackets without bending or breaking. —Christine Cyr Clisset

-After performing 150 hours of research, examining 252 stain swatches, doing 136 pounds of laundry, testing 20 different detergents, consulting with a surfactant specialist, and analyzing laundered fabric with a UV/Vis spectrometer, we concluded that our favorite detergent pods are Tide Pods.
-They’re not as efficient at cleaning as our favorite liquid laundry detergent—none of the pods we tested cracked the top 10 in stain-removal performance—but they are very convenient.
+After doing 85 hours of research, examining 782 stain swatches, running 456 pounds of laundry, testing 42 different detergents, drenching bar towels in more than a cup of melted bacon fat, and analyzing laundered fabric with a UV/Vis spectrometer, we concluded that our favorite detergent pods are Tide Pods.
+They’re not as efficient at cleaning as our favorite liquid laundry detergent—none of the pods we tested cracked the top 10 in stain-removal performance—but they are very convenient, and they performed better than any other brand of pod we tested.
 Just toss one on top of your laundry basket on your way out the door.
 It’s way better than lugging around a giant jug.
 At about $20 for 72 pods, a container of Tide Pods isn’t any more expensive than regular Tide, and it’s available in five scent varieties—including the unscented Free & Gentle.

 We have a guide to the best hangers that will keep your clothes looking great for years to come, but the truth is, college students probably don’t need anything that fancy.
 After talking to closet organizers and clothing designers, we’ve learned that for inexpensive clothes, any old hangers will do just fine—so long as they aren’t the wire ones you get for free from the dry cleaners, which can rust and form creases.